zerospiel/docs/docs/reference/template/template-openstack.md

 ### SSH Configuration

+To access deployed machines over ssh requires two things:

-`sshPublicKey` is the reference name for an existing SSH key configured in OpenStack.
+- `sshKeyName` - the reference name for an existing SSH key configured in OpenStack.
+- `bastion` - bastion host being enabled and its flavor and image specified.

+#### SSH keys

-- **ClusterDeployment**: Specify the SSH public key using the `.spec.config.controlPlane.sshPublicKey` and `.spec.config.worker.sshPublicKey` parameters (for the standlone control plane).
+Specify the SSH public key using the `.spec.config.controlPlane.sshKeyName` and `.spec.config.worker.sshKeyName` parameters (for the standalone control plane).

+#### Bastion

+Specify `.spec.config.bastion.enabled` to enable it as well as provide `sshKeyName`, `flavor` and `image` in `.spec.config.bastion.spec`, similarly to workers and control plane.

+Example `ClusterDeployment with enabled bastion can be found [below](#example-clusterdeployment).

 ### Machine Configuration